MorokStary/VechileDetection/README.md

 ## Notes

-* Detection parameters such as the sliding window sizes and heatmap thresholds can be adjusted at the top of `code/main.py`.
+* Detection parameters such as the sliding window sizes and heatmap thresholds can now be changed via command line options or directly in the GUI fields.
 * If you experience missing dependencies, ensure all required Python packages are installed.
 Running `python3 code/main.py -h` should show the command line options without errors.